Please note that SQL Workbench/J has no relation to the product MySQL Workbench which is maintained and owned by Oracle.

 Starting the application

-If you are using Microsoft Windows® start the application by double-clicking the SQLWorkbench.exe executable.
-If you are using a 64bit operating system and a 64bit Java runtime, you have to use SQLWorkbench64.exe instead.
+If you are using Microsoft Windows® start the application by double-clicking the SQLWorkbench64.exe executable.
+If you are a 32bit Java runtime (which is not recommended), use SQLWorkbench.exe instead.

 Linux and other Unix-style operating systems

 If you are running Linux (or another Unix® like operating system) you can use the supplied shell script sqlworkbench.sh to start the application.